 - Students may not discuss the exam questions with each other during the exam.
 Faculty will not be available to answer questions directly during exams.
 Faculty will be available to answer questions from the head proctor or dean on duty.
 Proctors are responsible for being aware of instructions given by faculty, which are stated under “Professor’s Instructions” on the exam cover sheet to determine if the professor has given instructions regarding errors on exams.
 If there are such instructions, proctors may merely point them out.
 If there are no instructions, proctors may use the following default instructions:

 Answer the examination as written.
 If you believe a mistake in drafting the examination has been made or that a question is ambiguous, state your assumptions in your answer.
 Your professor will review your stated assumption in grading the examination.
 Do not attempt to contact the professor to secure a clarification.
 If an examination problem appears to have no solution, contact the proctor.

-5. Students are free to leave assigned exam rooms for brief periods, but must return to complete the exam.
+- Students are free to leave assigned exam rooms for brief periods, but must return to complete the exam.
 Students must sign in and out of testing rooms.
-Heafey Law Library is off limits during in-class exams.
+Mabie Law Library is off limits during in-class exams.

-When an instructor finds an exam answer to be illegible, the professor contacts the Law Administrative Services Office to make arrangements to have it typed at the student’s expense.
+When an instructor finds an exam answer to be illegible, the professor contacts the Law Administrative Services Office to make arrangements to have it typed at the student’s financial expense if staffing is available to assist.
 The student may be required to assist in decoding the paper.
 Whether or not a student is consulted in the typing, the student is notified that an exam was typed and will be notified that they have the right to request a review of the typed exam.

 Exams are always rescheduled for a date after the regularly scheduled exam and never before the exam.
 A rescheduled exam will be placed in the next available exam slot that does not create a conflict.
 An exam may be rescheduled for one of the following reasons only: